-- 1.16.2.
-To free up state resources in respect of certain public schools by making certain public schools more independent and enabling the state to better concentrate its financial resources and other support on those schools in communities that are less privileged. - 1.17.
+- concentrate its financial resources and other support on those schools in communities that are less privileged. - 1.17.
 AfriForum submits that this total rethink should culminate in the following categories of schools, which would require amendments to the legislation quite different from those currently proposed in the Bill: - 1.17.1.
-A category of public schools where the optimal capacity of governance and funding of the schools by the school community are lacking and which requires greater state support, involvement and control.
+A category of public schools where the optimal capacity of governance and funding of the schools by the school community are lacking and which requires greater state support, involvement, and control.
 Such schools exist in practice through the categories of quintile 1 to 3 schools, which are no feepaying schools, which are fully state funded and resourced.
 For the sake of description, AfriForum proposes that they be referred to as Category 1 public schools.
 As these schools progress, the mechanism should exist to encourage and advance such schools to Category 2 public schools, in consultation with the school community; - 1.17.2.
 Public schools where there is active community participation by parents and where SGBs are governing schools in a proper manner in compliance with the existing legislation and where those schools are significantly funded by the school community with relatively little contribution by the state, can be referred to as Category 2 schools.
 These schools have fulfilled the legislative design and objectives in terms of the SASA, and also in terms of expected outcomes of quality education.
 No inroads should be made on existing functions and powers of the SGBs of these schools in terms of the SASA.
 In fact, there should be less state involvement, except for requiring compliance with national norms and standards, and the monitoring of such compliance as envisaged by the SASA; - 1.17.3.
 Schools where the potential exists, as a result of the exemplary governance of the public school, where a significant financial contribution towards the budget of the school is made by the school community, the community takes care of the improvement of school buildings and infrastructure, and where it would be beneficial for the school community to allow such public schools to convert to an independent school on a public-private partnership model, are referred to as Category 3 schools.
 In this instance a qualifying public school that meets certain criteria of greater self-management should be able to convert to an independent school.
 This would unlock significant financial resources for the state through the leasing of the school buildings and property on a long-term basis to the converted independent school's management, as well as by removing the burden of the appointment of educators and other staff, in addition to the payment of their renumeration.

-Such significant savings could then be used by the state to the benefit of Category 1 schools;2
+Such significant savings could then be used by the state to the benefit of Category 1 schools;

 - 1.17.4.
 The existing SASA model of independent schools, usually situated on private property, can be referred to as Category 4 schools. - 1.18.
-A parliamentary committee itself has the constitutional power to introduce a Bill in the National Assembly in terms of section 73 (2) of the Constitution, to recommend that other amendments to the SASA be initiated, and not to recommend that the Bill be passed in its current form where the proposed amendments are objectionable as will be dealt with further herein. - 1.19.
-Before dealing with the specific clauses in the Bill, AfriForum wishes to provide a brief overview of its interest in quality education in South Africa, as well as language rights in education and accordingly its interest in the proposed amendments in the Bill to the SASA and the EEA.
+The National Council of Provinces has the power to recommend that the Bill should not be passed in its current form where the proposed amendments are objectionable, as will be dealt with further herein. - 1.19.
+Before dealing with the specific clauses in the Bill, AfriForum wishes to provide a brief overview of its interest in quality education in South Africa, as well as language rights in education and accordingly its interest in the proposed amendments in the Bill to the SASA and the Employment of Educators Act (EEA).